 Electrical Panel Replacement vs. Upgrade – What’s the Difference?

-Electrical panel replacement and panel upgrade are often used as similar terms.
+Electrical panel replacement and panel upgrade are often used interchangeably.
 However, they refer to different types of work.

 A panel replacement means installing a new breaker box with the same amperage rating as the old one.
 This is usually done when the existing panel is damaged or outdated.